top of page

 Absorptions

-The Collective Bargaining Agreement stipulates that:
+The contractual renewal agreement stipulates that:

-The following CANNOT be absorbed:
+CANNOT be absorbed:

-· Increases deriving from seniority bonuses;
+· Increases derived from seniority increments;

-The following CAN be absorbed:
+CAN be absorbed:

 and/or:

-With the supplementary agreement of March 28, 2024, it was confirmed that this last point should be interpreted to mean that the advance on future contractual increases (AFAC) of €30 referring to the IV level, as an increase in the base pay, and the one-time amounts of €350 referring to the IV level provided for by the Extraordinary Protocol of December 12, 2022, cannot be absorbed by the salary increases paid from April 2024 to February 2027, nor by the amount as a one-time payment, payable in July 2024 and July 2025, as provided for in the renewal agreement of March 22, 2024.
+The supplementary agreement of March 28, 2024, confirmed that this latter point should be interpreted to mean that the advance on future contractual increases (AFAC) of EUR 30, referring to Level IV, as an increase in basic salary, and the lump sum amounts of EUR 350, referring to Level IV, stipulated by the Extraordinary Protocol of December 12, 2022, cannot be absorbed by the salary increases disbursed from April 2024 to February 2027, nor by the lump sum amount, payable in July 2024 and July 2025, as provided by the renewal agreement of March 22, 2024.

 LEVEL